 This park is located in the West Town neighborhood (west of the Kennedy Expressway, at Ashland Avenue, a little more than one block north of North Avenue).
-Situated on approximately two acres, the park contains an athletic field, basketball hoops, a playground, and a dog-friendly area.
+Situated on 2.18 acres, the park contains an athletic field, basketball hoops, a playground, and a dog-friendly area.
 While there is no structured programming taking place at this location, we invite you to check out our programs offered at nearby Adams, Oz, or Trebes Park.

-This park is directly adjacent to The 606, and serves as a major point of access for residents.
+This park is directly adjacent to The 606 and serves as a major point of access for residents.

 Walsh Park occupies the former site of a vacant building destroyed in a spectacular and deadly fire on July 7, 1970.
 Firefighter John P. Walsh, Jr. (1923-1970), for whom this West Town park is named, died five weeks after being critically injured while fighting the stubborn blaze.
 Walsh had served as a United States Marine before joining the Chicago Fire Department in 1951.
 He had been assigned to Hook & Ladder Company 44.
 Several months after Walsh's death, the Dana Civic Organization requested that the Chicago Park District develop the fire-scarred site as a neighborhood park.
 The park district had acquired the 2-acre property by the end of 1972, with the help of grant funds from the U.S. Department of Housing and Urban Development.
 Improvements began the following year.
 The 2-acre park includes playground equipment, an athletic field, basketball hoops, and a sand box.